-- Go to Stilt’s website and fill out the required fields before clicking Join Our Waitlist.
+- Click Check my rate on this page or go to Stilt’s website and fill out the required fields before clicking Get started.

-- If you meet Stilt’s basic eligibility requirements, a representative contacts you to invite you to apply and asks for documentation.
+- If you meet Stilt’s basic eligibility requirements, a representative will contact you and invite you to apply.

-- Once you submit your application, Stilt does a soft credit pull (if you have a Social Security number) or goes over your finances and gets in touch for a quick verification call to make sure your information is correct.
+- Once you submit your application, Stilt does a soft credit pull if you have a Social Security number and goes over your finances, then gets in touch for a quick verification call to make sure your information is correct.

 - If you’re approved, Stilt will send you an offer.
 Carefully read your loan terms and conditions before signing.
 Stilt will then do a hard credit inquiry, which may affect your credit score.